Blepharitis from Eyelash Extensions

 Lash Education: Eye Infections.

-School is in session, lash babes!
+School is in session!
 Today we are going to learn about different types of eyelash extension infections and how to lower the risk of infections.

 When the eye or surrounding eye area is exposed to certain bacteria or organisms, eye infections can occur.
 Lash education is vital: as a lash professional, you must educate your clients on the importance of hygiene to keep their beautiful eyes free of infection.